Peregrine CEO denies lavish lifestyle, assets to be sold

 | CHICAGO/CEDAR FALLS, Iowa

-CHICAGO/CEDAR FALLS, Iowa Peregrine Financial Group Chief Executive Russell Wasendorf Sr., who last week confessed to bilking futures customers of more than $100 million, owned a jet plane and an extensive wine collection but he did not, he said in his confession, live large.
+CHICAGO/CEDAR FALLS, Iowa Peregrine Financial Group Chief Executive Russell Wasendorf Sr., who last week confessed to bilking futures customers of more than $100 million (£63.89 million), owned a jet plane and an extensive wine collection but he did not, he said in his confession, live large.

 "I don't live a lavish lifestyle," Wasendorf wrote in a signed note detailing the 20-year fraud.
 "Although I am sure that some people will think that I do."